-Wines to drink with turkey curry - Christmas leftovers - Decanter
+Wines to drink with turkey curry – Christmas leftovers - Decanter

 Wines with turkey curry

+Curry is a great, warming choice for this time of year, but remember you’ll be entering a different register wine-wise if you go down this road.

-Curry it and you’re in a different register wine-wise.
-If you crave the zesty flavours of citrus and spice after days of rich eating you’ll also no doubt fancy a brighter zestier wine.
+If you crave the zesty flavours of citrus and spice after days of rich eating, you’ll also no doubt fancy a brighter zestier wine.

-For me that means an aromatic white – something like a Viognier if you’ve given the turkey the korma treatment, a Clare Valley Riesling or Marlborough Pinot Gris if you’ve taken it more in a south-east Asian direction with a Thai green curry.
-Strong fruity rosés can handle a fair bit of spice too.
+For me that means an aromatic white wine.
+Try something like a Viognier if you’ve given the turkey the korma treatment, or a Clare Valley Riesling.

+You could also opt for a Pinot Gris from New Zealand’s Marlborough region if you’ve taken it more in a south-east Asian direction with a Thai green curry.
+The exotic spices in the wine should work wonders.

+Off-dry Riesling – with just a touch of sweetness married to the natural acidity of this variety – is also widely regarded by sommeliers as a good match with dishes that have a bit of heat, as this recent Decanter guide on pairing wine with spicy food shows.

 Going cold turkey with wine

-Cold Boxing Day turkey is undoubtedly the simplest and the least demanding way you’ll serve it unless you go into overdrive with the pickles and chutneys.
+Cold Boxing Day turkey is undoubtedly the simplest and the least demanding way you’ll serve leftovers, unless you go into overdrive with the pickles and chutneys.

 Without them you should enjoy a youthful red Burgundy or cru Beaujolais.

-With them that had better be a riper, more robustly fruity Pinot Noir from, say, California, Oregon or New Zealand.
-Or, if you want to break out of the classic mould something else exuberantly juicy like a Mencia from Bierzo or an Austrian Blaufrankisch.
+If chutneys and pickles are in the mix, then a riper, more robustly fruity Pinot Noir from, say, California, Oregon or New Zealand would probably work better.

+Or, if you want to break out of the classic mould, try something else exuberantly juicy like a Mencia from Bierzo or an Austrian Blaufränkisch.

 Turkey in a creamy sauce

-Smother it in a creamy sauce as in a turkey pot pie or that rich retro favourite turkey divan and I’d go for a subtly oaked chardonnay or rich old vine Chenin Blanc from South Africa.
+If your turkey is smothered in a creamy sauce, as in a turkey pot pie or that rich retro favourite turkey divan, I’d go for a subtly oaked Chardonnay or rich old vine Chenin Blanc from South Africa.
 Chardonnay, as I’m sure you all know, loves cream.

 Hashing it together…

 And with a turkey hash?
-Well if you’ve jambalayed it up with a bit of spice and sausage back to the reds I reckon.
-A simple Syrah or a young Rioja should do nicely.
+Well if you’ve jambalayed it up with a bit of spice and sausage then it’s back to the reds, I reckon.
+A simple Syrah / Shiraz or a young Rioja should do nicely.

 The golden rule

-As with so many other dishes it’s the flavours you put with turkey, a relatively characterless meat on its own that dictate the match.
+As with so many other dishes, it’s the flavours you put with turkey that dictate the match.

+Fiona’s website is matchingfoodandwine.com.
+This article was first published in 2016 and has been edited and updated in December 2019, including with new wine recommendations (below).
+Editing by Chris Mercer.